 How to Delete Your eBay Account

-You should read about permanently closing your eBay account before you attempt to do so, to be sure that closing your account is what you really want.
+You should read about permanently closing your eBay account before you attempt to do so, to be sure that it's what you really want.
 If you don't think you're going to use your account frequently, you can just let it go dormant, and it will still be there if you ever decide to use it again in the future.

 Before closing your account, eBay says, be sure that: